microsoft/pai/docs/setup-persistent-volumes-on-pai.md

 ## Assign Storage to PAI Groups

 PAI uses Kubernetes PVC name as storage name.
-To use Kubernetes volumes in PAI, amdin need to assign storage to PAI groups first.
+To use Kubernetes volumes in PAI, admin need to assign storage to PAI groups first.

 1. Service configuration file